AuDigitalHealth/ci-fhir-r4/pages/_includes/conformance.md

 A sending system:
 - when making a request to an endpoint **SHALL** conform to the Conformance/Capability statement for that endpoint and conform to all applicable ADHA conformance requirements
-- when responding to a request - TBD
 - when constructing a resource:
    - **SHALL** ensure the resource conforms to the applicable ADHA profile
    - **SHALL** implement the guidance on extensibility if including “additional” elements according to section on [Extensibility – “additional” elements](guidance.html#extensibility--additional-elements)